 A Development Model Beyond Economic Growth

 Over the past decade Amartya Sen’s Capability theory has emerged as a serious alternative model of progress and development.
-It goes well beyond the boundaries of economic or industrial growth as practiced today but includes them among other means of development which it sees as expansion of people’s capabilities.
 Rather than goods and resources (the inputs), the focus of Sen’s capability approach is people and their capabilities (the end-results).
-It also provides the frameworks for thinking about issues like poverty and inequality that can’t be adequately addressed by the economic tools alone.
+It also provides an alternative perspective on issues like poverty and inequality that can’t be adequately addressed by the economic viewpoint.

 Sen’s approach is both comprehensive and flexible.
-It focuses on people as ends in themselves rather than treating them as mere tools to achieve economic growth.
-Rather than talking of some theoretical equality of people or seeing them in terms of numbers, the capability approach explicitly recognizes the differences in individuals coming from say, age, sex, race, class, health, intelligence, education and so on.
-It also accepts that people’s abilities are affected by external factors coming from the other people, social arrangements, access to infrastructure and public services, opportunities to participate in social and political activities, freedom to speak and influence state policies, and so on.
+It provides dignity to people who are currently treated as mere tools to achieve economic growth.
+If the GDP growth model dis-empowers them, the capabilities approach makes empowerment a central issue.
+Rather than talking of some theoretical equality of people or seeing them in terms of numbers, the capability approach explicitly recognizes the differences among individuals.
+It also accepts that people’s abilities are affected by external factors coming from the other people, social arrangements, access to infrastructure and public services, discriminations, opportunities to participate in social and political activities, freedom to speak and influence state policies, and so on.

-How A Rich Country can have Poor Human Life?
+How A Rich Country can have Poor Quality Life?

-A country can be very rich in conventional economic terms (say, per capita GDP) and yet has very poor quality of human life.
-How can a country with plenty of money be very poor?
+A country can be very rich in conventional economic terms (say, per capita GDP) and yet has large percentage of people with poor quality of human life.
+How to account for low well-being of people in poverty in rich countries?